Pixel81/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 # CodeBook

-This code book describes variables, data, and transformations or work that you performed to clean up the data.
+This code book describes variables, data, and transformations performed to clean up the data.

 ## Data source